 Sponsorship gives a child in need a chance to build a relationship with someone who believes in them and understands their unique journey.
 To provide the same level of care for every child in our community, your monthly contribution will go to a general fund that supports all of our children.
 This fund helps children and their families with everything they need to meet their basic needs and make school a top priority.

-Vibol wants to be a doctor in the future.
-His favorite color is black, and the food he enjoys having is fried beef and eggs.
+Mesa is a kindergarten student who said he wanted to become a firefighter in the future.
+His favorite color is red, and he enjoys having fried chicken.

 Kanha